-Niccolo, I had to remind myself that was Nick's real name.
+I had to remind myself that was my brother's real name.

 I looked at the fingers frigidly.
-"Mr. Romano," I greeted softly and shook the offered hand.
+"Mr. Romano," I greeted and shook the offered hand.
 His hand was cold to my warm.
 I slowly looked up at him, noticing a tight smirk on his face.
-"It's nice to meet you," I growled out and let go of his hand.
-Or so I tried.
-His grip tightened once on my hand before hewas the one to let go.
-Fucking hell.
-Again, he proved he was an arrogant bastard.
-I hadn't thought there was anyone more arrogant than my father.
-Obviously I hadn't met Lucian Romano when I came to that conclusion.
+"It's nice to meet you."

-"Afton," Nick grinned, stepping forward.
+"Afton."
+Nick grinned and stepped forward.
 With a hard 'thump' to my back, he chuckled.
-I stumbled slightly and glared at my shoes.
+I jerked slightly from the forceful hit and glared at my feet.
 "It's good to see you again.
-We don't get much time together anymore."
+We don't get much time to spend together anymore."

 Nick gave another dark chuckle.
-I noticed his demeanor was no longer carefree, but serious and grim.
+His demeanor was no longer carefree, like it had been years ago, but rather serious and grim.
 When he tried to be 'carefree', he came off as sinister.
-And that creepy chuckle really wasn't doing him any favors.
+That creepy chuckle really wasn't doing him any favors.

-With a rough hand, he messed up my hair, gripping my thin shoulder and pulling me toward the study.
-I dimly noticed how his body angled to stay protectively in front of his boss, as if I would somehow attack the man.
+With a rough hand, he messed up my hair, gripping my shoulder and pulling me toward the study.
+I dimly noticed how his body angled protectively in front of his boss, as if I would somehow attack the man.
 I grew perplexed as Lucian trailed directly behind me.

 Even with my back turned, I could feel his eyes on me.